Akshat162001/Login_Regsitration_Form/README.md

 <br/>
-Firstly run backend and then frontend So that your
+Firstly run backend and then frontend So that your data enterd in form could be saved into the database
 <br/>
 <h2> Do not forget to give a star! ⭐🤗 </h2>